Blues Deluxe

 Blues Deluxe is the third studio album by American blues-rock musician Joe Bonamassa.
-Recorded at Unique Recording Studios in New York City, New York, it was produced by Bob Held and features nine cover versions of songs by classic blues artists and three original tracks (two co-written by Mike Himelstein, one by Will Jennings).
-The album was released on August 26, 2003 by Medalist Entertainment and reached number 8 on the US Billboard Top Blues Albums chart.
+Recorded at Unique Recording Studios in New York City.

+It was produced by Bob Held and features nine cover versions of songs by classic blues artists and three original tracks (two co-written by Mike Himelstein, one by Will Jennings).
+The album was released on August 26, 2003, by Medalist Entertainment and reached number 8 on the US Billboard Top Blues Albums chart.

 Named after the song of the same name by The Jeff Beck Group, a recording of which is featured on the album, Blues Deluxe was reportedly not originally intended to serve as Bonamassa's third album, but was ultimately deemed to be of high enough quality for release.
 The album received generally positive reviews from critics, with commentators praising Bonamassa's renditions of several blues standards, as well as the quality of his three original compositions on the album.

 Background and release

-Joe Bonamassa recorded Blues Deluxe at Unique Recording Studios in New York City, New York with producer Bob Held and engineer Gary Tole.
+Joe Bonamassa recorded Blues Deluxe at Unique Recording Studios in New York City with producer Bob Held and engineer Gary Tole.
 Recording began in May 2003 and was completed by June.
-Following the conclusion of the touring cycle in promotion of his 2002 release So, It's Like That, Bonamassa recorded a number of blues songs to "blow off some steam", after his performances of such tracks were well-received by live audiences.
+Following the conclusion of the touring cycle in promotion of his 2002 release So, It's Like That, Bonamassa recorded a number of blues songs to "blow off some steam", after his performances of such tracks were well received by live audiences.
 According to the album's press release, "The resulting masters were so compelling that Bonamassa and his label decided to finish the record and release Blues Deluxe".
 The album features nine cover versions and only three original tracks – "I Don't Live Anywhere", "Mumbling Word" (both co-written by Mike Himelstein) and "Woke Up Dreaming" (co-written by Will Jennings).
 Due to its abundance of blues covers, Brian Reiser of record label J&R Adventures suggested that "Blues Deluxe is Joe's way of asserting that he above all else is a bluesman", describing it as "a return to Joe's deepest blues roots".
 The album is named after the song "Blues Deluxe" by The Jeff Beck Group, a cover of which is featured on the release.